rizinorg/book/src/plugins/python.md

 # Python plugins

-At first, to be able to write a plugins in Python for rizin you need to install rz-lang plugin: `rz-pm -i lang-python`.
 Note - in the following examples there are missing functions of the actual decoding for the sake of readability!